-- The penalties that will be recovered are as follows: - of all these factors.
+The penalties that will be recovered are as follows:

-The penalty will be paid by the Authority but will be recovered from the Employing Organisation concerned.

-- Financial Penalties imposed on the Administering Authority by HMRC, for instance Scheme Sanction Charges that arise as a result of the decision of a Scheme Employer, (for example, by allowing a member to claim benefits that will entail the Authority making an unauthorised payment).
-The penalty will be paid by the Authority but will be recovered from the Employing Organisation concerned. - breach where the breach was occasioned by the actions of a scheme employer.
+- Financial penalties imposed on the Administering Authority by Agencies such as the Pensions' Regulator for a breach of its statutory duties, such as the issuing of Annual Benefit Statements, but where the breach was occasioned by the poor performance of an employing organisation by reason of non-provision of member and/or financial data, provision of data not fit for purpose or the late provision of data or a combination of all these factors. - The penalty will be paid by the Authority but will be recovered from the Employing Organisation concerned. - Financial Penalties imposed on the Administering Authority by HMRC, for instance Scheme Sanction Charges that arise as a result of the decision of a Scheme Employer, (for example, by allowing a member to claim benefits that will entail the Authority making an unauthorised payment). - The penalty will be paid by the Authority but will be recovered from the Employing Organisation concerned. - Any penalties imposed by the Office of the Information Commissioner following a data breach where the breach was occasioned by the actions of a scheme employer.
 The penalty will be paid by the Authority but will be recovered from the Employing Organisation concerned.